kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 Typically Dirty Works Jams have on average a dozen players & singers. :microphone: Some jams are invite only and some are open for new players to join.
 Singups need to provide name, instrument or voice, song, & key before playing unless they've been referred by an existing jammer.

 This is not a casual jam circle kinda thing...
 This is 100% a performance for the audience to enjoy and also to give players a chance to do their thing.
-With the Diryt Works Jazz Band, the focus is to sound good & have fun... in that order. :sunglasses:
+With the Dirty Works Jazz Band, the focus is to sound good & have fun... in that order. :sunglasses:

 Dirty Works Jazz Jams are run in this way, the house band will kick off the first set with a few songs and players are invited to join in after the first or second song.
 Tunes are called on the fly :airplane: and swap out players as the goes.
 Jams usually run 3 hours with short breaks :clock9:.